CODEX108/Namaste-BlockChain/README.md

 <summary><h3>What is Ethereum Merge?</h3></summary>
 <br>
 The Merge represents the joining of the existing execution layer of Ethereum (the Mainnet we use today) with its new proof-of-stake consensus layer, the Beacon Chain.
 It eliminates the need for energy-intensive mining and instead secures the network using staked ETH.
 A truly exciting step in realizing the Ethereum vision – more scalability, security, and sustainability.

+After the blockchains merge, Ethereum will introduce sharding, a method of breaking down the single Ethereum blockchain into 64 separate chains, which will all be coordinated by the Beacon Chain.

+Shard chains will allow for parallel processing, so the network can scale and support many more users than it currently does.
+Many see the inclusion of shard chains as the official completion of the Ethereum 2.0 upgrade, but it’s not scheduled to happen until 2023.

 <a href="https://www.coinbase.com/ethereum-merge"><b>- Explore This</b></a>
 </details>